jonnlai/language-game/README.md

 - After the drag and drop functionality was added, the game only worked when using a mouse.
 The developer tried to solve this issue by adding "touch action: none" to the draggable elements ([GitHub](https://github.com/taye/interact.js/issues/564)).
 However, this did not solve the problem.
 Therefore, it was decided that it was best to add "touchstart" event listeners to allow playing by tapping the selected option and dropzone. ([Web Dev Simplified- Learn Javascript Touch Events in 17 Minutes](https://www.youtube.com/watch?v=TaPdgj8mucI))
 - Two options could be dropped in the same dropZone causing an error.
 This was solved adding an if statement to check whether the target element has a childNode already and if so, return without appending the selected option.
 - When using a touch screen device, it was possible to select one of the dropZone squares before selecting an option.
 This resulted in selectedOption being given the value of "undefined" and that being appended to the tapped dropZone square resulting in an error.
 This was solved by adding an if statement to check whether selectedOption has the value of undefined and if so return without appending the selected option.
-- Favicon did not display correct because the file path was incorrect.
+- Favicon did not display correctly because the file path was incorrect.
 This was solved by assets/favicon to file path.
 - The answers count was taking up space before being displayed impacting the ability to center element correctly.
 This was solved by changing its display property to none in CSS until the checkAnswer() function is being called.
 - After submitting the answer, it was possible to move the options again.
-This was solved for when a mouse is being used by changing the draggable attributes value to false after Submit button has been clicked.
+This was solved for when a mouse is being used by changing the draggable attribute's value to false after the Submit button has been clicked.

 ### Unsolved Bugs

 - It is still possible to move the options after submitting the answer when using a touch screen device.
-This does not impact the score and therefore, this issue is being considered critical but it would be beneficial to resolve this is in the future.
+This does not impact the final score and therefore, this issue is not being considered critical and has been left unsolved but it would be beneficial to resolve this in the future.

 [Back to top](#vocabulary-booster)